cobelu/Long-EZ/md/09_MAIN LANDING GEAR AND LANDING BRAKE.md

 Now layup 2 plies of BID at 45º wrapping around the 5/8" steel tubes, over the small carved piece of urethane foam and down onto the gear leg.
 Make sure it also laps onto the inside face of each glass tab.

-Flox an AN960-1018 steel washer onto the outside faces of each glass tab (see ~~figure 5~~ Figure 9-18) and layup 2 plies of BID over the washers and lapping onto the glass tabs.
+Flox an AN960-101~~8~~6 {CP30 PC83 MEO} steel washer onto the outside faces of each glass tab (see ~~figure 5~~ Figure 9-18) and layup 2 plies of BID over the washers and lapping onto the glass tabs.
 Cure, then trim.
 Press the machined steel plugs (~~figure 6~~ Figure 9-19) into the ends of each steel tube.

 ![LMGAB Steel plugs](../images/09/09_25.png) Figure 9-19: LMGAB